App marketing boost 2023: 20 tips to kickstart growth without breaking the bank

 I need worse data, said no marketing drone ever.

 You need the best data, the cleanest data, the most actionable data.
 I kinda think we can help you with that.
-You need a mobile measurement partner, but not just any MMP: you need the best mobile measurement partner.
+You need a mobile measurement partner, but not just any MMP: you need the next-generation mobile measurement partner for the privacy era.

 So ask these people … they’ll know more about getting you exactly the intelligence that you need, for each team member you have, in world-class time, wherever you need data.